-If you've read our information about canal boat holidays and still have questions, you may find the answer here.
+If you've read our information about canal boat holidays and still have questions, have a look through the answers to these FAQs below.

 Read our how-to guide on driving your holiday canal boat and also the Boater's Handbook in advance of your trip.